 What to Expect

 Your first acupuncture session will be between an hour to 75mins.
-Your practitioner will take a detailed account of your current condition and medical history and ask about medications and supplements that you are currently taking.
+Belinda takes a detailed account of your current condition and medical history plus medications and supplements that you are taking.
 If you are seeking ACC subsidised treatments you will need to bring your ACC45 number, or apply for one from your GP.

 You will be asked a range of questions about your diet, lifestyle, digestion, sleep, menstruation, temperature preferences and any bodily pain or tension.
 To assist with diagnosis and treatment plan, your tongue will be looked at, your pulses taken and body points palpated.
-Your practitioner will devise a customised acupuncture treatment for you and needles are retained between 20-40 mins.
+Belinda will devise a customised acupuncture treatment for you and during treatment needles are retained between 20-40 mins.
 Most people find treatment to be very relaxing.

 It is advisable to have eaten something before treatment, and afterwards not to engage in strenuous activities or exercise – just take it easy.